 Herod did.
 The man who executed multiple close family members because they were a threat to his reign.
 The man who would later reveal his true intentions by slaughtering all male toddlers and babies in the Bethlehem area.
 Yet God worked through Herod’s evil intentions to facilitate a meeting between honest seekers and the Savior of the world.

-If God is drawing you through rainbows and butterflies – rejoice!
+If God is drawing you through angels and starlight – rejoice!
 If God is drawing you out of sorrow and suffering – rejoice!
 Why?
-Because regardless of which path we walk, once basking in God’s glorious goodness on the other side of redemption in Jesus Christ, nobody cares how we found Him.
+Because regardless of which path we journey, once on the other side of discovering Jesus Christ, nobody cares how we found Him.
 We’re too busy being glad we did.

 This devotional series is inspired by the children’s book, The Christmas Quest.